haukurk/terraform-kubernetes-scaleway/README.md

-Provisioning script for kubernetes to Scaleway (using Terraform).
+Provisioning files for Terraform to deploy a Kubernetes cluster to Scaleway.
 =====

 How to use: